airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/examples/base/content.md

 ### Example 3:

-#### Are these two triangles congrunet?
+#### Are these two triangles congruent?

 ![](ex3.png)

-Both triangles have the same corresponding **side-angle-side** combination.
+Both triangles have the same corresponding **SAS** combination.
 Even though they are mirror images of each other (flipped), they will have all the same corresponding angles and sides and so they are congruent.

 $$\bbox[10px,border:1px solid gray]{Yes}$$

 ### Example 4:

-#### Are these two triangles congrunet?
+#### Are these two triangles congruent?

 ![](ex4.png)

-Both triangles have the same corresponding **angle-side-angle** combination.
+Both triangles have the same corresponding **ASA** combination.
 Therefore they are congruent.

 $$\bbox[10px,border:1px solid gray]{Yes}$$

 ### Example 5:

-#### Are these two triangles congrunet?
+#### Are these two triangles congruent?

 ![](ex5.png)

 As presented, the triangles have two different sets of properties.
-The left has **angle-side-angle** while the one on the right is **angle-angle-side**.
+The left has **ASA** while the one on the right is **AAS**.

 However, we also know the sum of angles in a [[triangle]]((qr,'Math/Geometry_1/Triangles/base/AngleSumPres',#00756F)) is 180º.
 Therefore, we can calculate the unknown angle in both triangles, and we will have four known properties in each triangle.